cdong1012/cdong1012.github.io/_posts/2021-01-16-BabukRansomware-v3.markdown

 *Figure x: Babuk parent thread traversing through directories and enqueuing files*

-Each children thread will dequeue a file at the beginning of the queue and encrypt it.
+Each children thread will dequeue a file at the tail of the queue and encrypt it.

 ![alt text](/uploads/babukv3_8.PNG)